WordPress 7.0 Features: The Ultimate Guide for Developers

 Why this matters:

-Recommended action: If your sites run PHP 7.2 or 7.3, upgrade to PHP 8.2 or 8.3 now.
-Don’t wait until April.
+Recommended action: If your sites still run PHP 7.2 or 7.3, upgrade to PHP 8.2 or 8.3 before updating to 7.0.
+If your host runs anything below 7.4, WordPress 7.0 will not install at all, so confirming your PHP version with your host is the one readiness check you cannot skip.
 Test the upgrade thoroughly using a staging environment before touching production.

 Editor Isolation and Iframing